jmdeleon/docker-drupal/README.md

 Tutorial
 --------

-You can read more about the original image this is based on [here](http://wadmiraal.net/lore/2015/03/27/use-docker-to-kickstart-your-drupal-development/).
+You can read more about the original container this is based on [here](http://wadmiraal.net/lore/2015/03/27/use-docker-to-kickstart-your-drupal-development/).

 Installation
 ------------